samvera/hydra-file_characterization/README.md

 end
 ```

-…or even create your custom characterizer on the file…
+...or even create your custom characterizer on the file...

 ```ruby
 xml_string = Hydra::FileCharacterization.characterize(contents_of_a_file, 'file.rb', :my_characterizer) do |config|